theramiyer/blog/_posts/2019/2019-10-11-why-bmtc-is-wrong-again.md

 > <span class='small-caps'>BMTC</span> seeks congestion tax on high-density corridors; bus lane trial run on <span class='small-caps'>ORR</span> from Oct 20.

-To anyone who lives in Bangalore and commutes every dau (the commute involving using at least five kilometres of the pothole-ridden adventure tracks, commonly known as "roads" in Bangalore), this is no less than a crude joke.
+To anyone who lives in Bangalore and commutes every day (the commute involving using at least five kilometres of the pothole-ridden adventure tracks, commonly known as "roads" in Bangalore), this is no less than a crude joke.
 Show this to any Bangalorean, and the response would be, 'This was the only tax remaining to be imposed.
 My life is complete.'

 ## The tax on roads